A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning: Introduction

 An additional complication is that for a given $\theta$, actually generating samples from the induced stationary distribution $\mu_\theta$ is expensive and often impractical, requiring many draws using the kernels $\Pcal$ for a burn-in period and re-starting the Markov chain many times.
 Our online update simply draws a single sample in every iteration $k$ according to $X_{k}\sim\Pcal(\cdot|X_{k-1},\theta_{k})$, where $\theta_{k}$ is the decision variable iterate whose updates will be discussed in Section~\ref{sec:two-time-scale-SGD}.
-This results in a time-varying Markov chain for $\{X_k\}$, which requires delicate analytical treatment.
-Nevertheless, we are able to show that this non-stationarity settles down over time and establish rates of convergence of the decision variable and auxiliary variable iterates.
+This results in a time-varying Markov chain for $\{X_k\}$, which requires a delicate analytical treatment.
+Nevertheless, we are able to show that this non-stationarity settles down over time and to establish rates of convergence of the decision and auxiliary variable iterates.

-Finally, we note that along with applications in reinforcement learning, problems that involve the types of coupled system of equations described above also appear in bi-level optimization \cite{hong2020two} and generative adversarial models \cite{goodfellow2014generative}.
+Finally, we note that along with applications in reinforcement learning, problems that involve the types of coupled system of equations described above also appear in bi-level optimization \cite{hong2020two} and composite optimization \cite{wang2017stochastic,chen2021solving}.